Let’s start the exploration with a few components to ease the creation of a GUI.

 DialogPanel subclass: #GreetingPanel instanceVariableNames: 'firstName lastName greetLabel' classVariableNames: '' poolDictionaries: '' category: 'DesignGUI-Booklet'

-We set the default color of the dialog
+We set the default color of the dialog:

 defaultColor